SaraPond/SaraPond/README.md

 "Study something you love, and it will becomes an opportunity rather than a chore"

 Hi there!
-My name is Sara, and I'm a new Junior Java Developer with big dreams of becoming a Front-End Developer.
-I may not have any professional experience (yet!), but I've spent over 500 hours honing my skills in Java, SQL, HTML, CSS, and JavaScript in a full-stack course.
-Currently, I'm studying for another 200 hours to master the art of front-end development with HTML, CSS, JavaScript, TypeScript, and React.
+My name is Sara, and I'm an aspiring Front-End Developer.

+📍 Junior Java Developer course (500 hours) — Basic object-oriented programming in Java, Front-end programming languages (HTML, CSS, Javascript), and MySQL.
+For project management, the Agile-Scrum methodology was used.

+📍 Training program for React front-end development (208 hours).
+Training to become proficient in using TypeScript and React to build web front-end solutions.